RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 Example:

-1. a depth=1 means compress every list node except the head and tail of the list.
+1. List-compression-depth=1 compresses every list node except the head and tail of the list.
-1. A depth=2 means never compress head or head->next or tail or tail->prev.
+1. List-compression-depth=2 never compresses the head or head->next or the tail or tail->prev.
-1. A depth=3 starts compression after head->next->next and before tail->prev->prev, etc.
+1. List-compression-depth=3 starts compression after the head->next->next and before the tail->prev->prev, etc.

 #### Trade offs